claudiahW/Instaview/README.md

 # INSTAVIEWER

-This is the first Independent Project for django python on 8/12/2021.This project was generated with [python3.8]
+This is the second Independent Project for django python on 8/12/2021.This project was generated with [python3.8]

 ## Description
 Instaviewer allows a user to login as admin and upload photos,delete and edit them.